Marge: I promise I will get mad, because I always do when you make me promise I won't.

 Character B: Trust me, you don't want to know.

 Character B: *insert gross/inappropriate/silly/ridiculous story here*

 Character A: ... you were right.
 I didn't want to know.

-- Casper, (1995 movie) has Casper muffle Kat and explain his position as a friendly ghost, and offered to un-muffle her if she promised not scream.
-Of course as soon as she could speak again, she screamed.
+- Casper (1995 movie) has Casper muffle Kat and explain his position as a friendly ghost, and offer to un-muffle her if she promised not to scream.
+Of course, as soon as she could speak again, she screams.